-I should say at this point that while convincing stereo is very pleasing and adds to our ability to hear complex music, my personal sonic priorities put this below being able to capture the true sound of an instrument.
-Only when the true timbre the musician and instrument maker work so hard to attain is captured, do I consider placement upon the stereo stage.
+I should say at this point that while convincing stereo is very pleasing and adds to our ability to hear complex music my personal sonic priorities put this below being able to capture the true sound of an instrument.
+Only when the true timbre the musician and instrument maker work so hard to attain is captured do I consider placement upon the stereo stage.
 I should also say that my listening biases follow timbral and harmonic integrity closely with dynamic integrity.
-One of the things I find to be the weak link in most recordings is compression of dynamic range, both the macro (difference between softest and loudest) and the micro, where a great deal of the musical emotion lies.
+One of the things I find to be a weak link in most recordings is compression of dynamic range, both the macro (the difference between softest and loudest sounds) and the micro, where a great deal of the musical emotion lies.
 I have a strong aversion to any sort of dynamic compromise and find the recordings whose sound I prefer the most all leave performance dynamics intact.
 In other words, I'd rather hear a great instrumental sound with vague stereo than a dried up version that is well placed on the stage.

-With this in mind, I began wondering why anyone would want to listen to a Steinway grand piano from under the closed lid with their ears just above the hammers.
+With this in mind I began wondering why anyone would want to listen to a Steinway grand piano from under the closed lid with their ears just above the hammers.
 And who would want to put their head inside a bass drum or right up against a Marshall stack or in the bell of a saxophone?
-These were the places from which the studio microphones "listened".
-When heard from these locations by human ears, the instruments sound thin and harmonically dry.
+These were the places from which the studio microphones listened.
+When heard from these locations by human ears the instruments sound thin and harmonically dry.
 The lower frequencies and many harmonics just don't come to focus in the air that close to the instruments.
 No wonder things recorded this way are destined to endure endless processing devices in the attempt to make them sound right.
-I understood the desire for isolation between parts when multitracking but the sonic cost, to my ears, was way too high.
+I understand the desire for isolation between parts when multitracking but the sonic cost, to my ears, is way too high.
 There had to be a better way.
 There is.
 More on this in Part 2 of this article.

 A variation on this idea was the quasi-coincident spacing developed by the French radio network ORTF.
-The ORTF method used a pair of directional microphones but added a small space (and hence time) element by placing the mics about 7 inches apart, to emulate the distance between human ears.
-This was done with the understanding that a sound arriving at our ears from the left will arrive at the left ear sooner than it will arrive at the right ear because it has a shorter distance to travel.
+The ORTF method uses a pair of directional microphones but adds a small space (and hence time) element by placing the mics about 7 inches apart to emulate the distance between human ears.
+This is done with the understanding that a sound arriving at our ears from the left will arrive at the left ear sooner than it will arrive at the right ear because it has a shorter distance to travel.
 Similarly, sounds arriving from the right will have a shorter distance to travel to our right ear, therefore they'll be heard sooner by the right ear than they will by the left ear.

-As I got more experience as an engineer, I supplemented my multitrack studio work (recording, overdubbing, mixing and later cutting lacquer masters for vinyl) with experiments in direct to stereo recording using only a pair of microphones.
-After some preliminary tests using directional microphones, I'd come to favor omnidirectional microphones because they always seemed to my ears to editorialize less than the directional mics I'd tried.
+As I got more experience as an engineer, I supplemented my multitrack studio work (recording, overdubbing, mixing, and later cutting lacquer masters for vinyl) with experiments in direct-to-stereo recording using only a single pair of microphones.
+After some preliminary tests using directional microphones I came to favor omnidirectional microphones because they always seemed to editorialize less than the directional mics I'd tried.
 Omnis tend to have flatter, wider frequency response than directional mics with their attendant bass roll-offs and treble peaks.
-The sound from a good omni (and by this I don't mean a mic with a pattern switch that includes an omni position, I mean a true, omni only mic) always sounds more honest to my ears.
+The sound from a good omni (and by this I don't mean a mic with a pattern switch that includes an omni position, I mean a true omni-only mic) always sounds more honest to my ears.

-In an effort to rethink the 6 foot spacing I had been using, I decided to try a number of variations and devised a test where I would record myself with a spaced pair of omnis.
-I would walk around in the front of my room knocking two pieces of wood together, all the while announcing exactly where I was.
-I made several recordings of myself doing this, using the 6 foot spacing as well as a number of others, all the way to a 7" "ear spacing".
-On playback, I paid particular attention to the just off center area that had proven problematic with the 6 foot spacing.
-Somewhere around 15", things seemed to gel.
+In an effort to rethink the 6-foot spacing I had been using I decided to try a number of variations and devised a test where I would record myself with a spaced pair of omnis.
+I would walk around in the front of my room knocking two pieces of wood together all the while announcing exactly where I was.
+I made several recordings of myself doing this using the 6-foot spacing as well as a number of others all the way to a 7-inch "ear spacing."
+On playback I paid particular attention to the just off-center area that had proven problematic with the 6-foot spacing.
+Somewhere around 15 inches things seemed to gel.
 All the qualities I liked were there with considerably less vagueness in the image.
-My long held belief in recording with omnis spaced at 6 feet was being revised.
+My long-held belief in recording with omnis spaced at 6 feet was being revised.

-The literature describing his work says Jecklin used a pair of omnis and like Blumlein, spaced them to emulate ear spacing.
+The literature describing his work says Jecklin used a pair of omnis and like Blumlein spaced them to emulate ear spacing.
 My own experiments told me I was getting a better sense of the space with a 15" spacing.
 I looked into the commercially available Jecklin disks sold to recordists and determined these, in addition to having the microphone mounts locked in at ear spacing, had surfaces that I deemed to be too reflective.
 I didn't want to place my microphones near a surface that would bounce some signals back to the mics.
-The bounced reflection would arrive at the mic slightly later in time due to the slightly longer path it has to travel, creating a variation of the television ghost image mentioned above.
+The bounced reflection would arrive at the mic slightly later in time due to the slightly longer path it has to travel, creating the sonic equivalent of the television ghost image mentioned above.
 The combination of the direct sound with the slightly delayed sound would also result in what is called a comb filtering effect.
-Comb filtering will cause certain frequencies to cancel, altering the natural spectral (i.e. frequency) response of the microphones.
-This led me to build my own variation on the theme, a 12" circle made of soft, absorbent material.
-In trying one more wood knocking recording using this disk between my microphones, I heard the sonic images solidify in a way I'd not heard before.
-Now my recorded announcements appeared to emanate from where I said I was when I made the recording.
+Comb filtering will cause certain frequencies to cancel, altering the natural spectral (i.e., frequency) response of the microphones.
+This led me to build my own variation on the theme, a 12" circle made of soft absorbent material.
+In trying one more wood-knocking recording using this disk between my microphones I heard the sonic images solidify in a way I'd not heard before.
+Now my recorded announcements appeared to emanate from just where I said I was when I made the recording.

-I'd found my way to record in stereo, incorporating all three types of cues nature uses to inform us of where a sound is coming from: intensity, timing and frequency.
-The timing information provided by the omnis benefited from the disk-shaped baffle which provided increased intensity differences between mics as well as frequency discrimination between mics.
-I have since heard it said Mr. Jecklin now uses an inter mic spacing of 15"-16".
+I'd found my way to record in stereo, incorporating all three types of cues nature uses to inform us of where a sound is coming from: intensity, timing, and frequency.
+The timing information provided by the omnis benefited from the disk-shaped baffle, which provided increased intensity differences between mics as well as frequency discrimination between mics.
+I have since heard it said Mr. Jecklin now uses an mic spacing of 15"-16".